Global experience. Oregon connection.

 Jon Blumenauer specializes in helping companies devise, implement and communicate environmental strategies that improve long-term competitiveness.
 In addition, he has over a decade of international operations experience with major global brands, providing a deep understanding of complex supply chains.
 With international postings in Singapore, Thailand, Vietnam, Indonesia and Belgium, as well as work experience in other countries throughout Asia, Europe and the Middle East, Jon is adept at understanding, embracing, and effectively navigating cultural differences.

-The founder of Hutani Sustainability Strategies and Principal at GlobalEdge Solutions, Jon has worked previously with Nike, G4S International and the Rimba Group, an Indonesian apparel, footwear and equipment manufacturer.
+The founder of Hutani Sustainability Strategies, Jon has worked previously with Nike, G4S International and the Rimba Group, an Indonesian apparel, footwear and equipment manufacturer.

 Jon graduated from Pomona College in Los Angeles, with an MBA and Masters in Southeast Asian Studies from the University of Michigan.
 He has served on the board of directors of the Northwest Earth Institute, NWEI's EcoChallenge Task Force, and the advisory board of the Portland State University Center for Global Leadership in Sustainability.